juanesc396/airflow-newspapers-mining/README.md

 export IPPC=$(grep -m 1 nameserver /etc/resolv.conf | awk '{print $2}')
 ```

-To use this repo, you will install Python [Airflow](https://airflow.apache.org/docs/apache-airflow/stable/start.html) (2.4.3 version), Celery and Redis into a virtual environment, create the environment variable.
+To use this repo, you will install Python, [Airflow](https://airflow.apache.org/docs/apache-airflow/stable/start.html) (2.4.3 version), Celery, Redis, PyMongo and Scrapy into a virtual environment, create the environment variable.

 ```
 sudo apt update